gchq/stroom-docs/content/en/news/releases/v07.02/_index.md

   Key new features and changes present in v7.2 of Stroom and Stroom-Proxy.
 ---

-Stroom v7.1 was not widely adopted so this page may contain features or changes that were part of the v7.1 release.
+Stroom v7.1 was not widely adopted so this section may describe features or changes that were part of the v7.1 release.